mapbender/mapbender-documentation/en/book/quickstart.rst

 * infoformat - choose the format for getFeatureInfo-Requests
 * exceptionformat - choose the format for exceptions
 * opacity - choose opacity in percent
+* visible
+* proxy
+* transparency
 * tiled - you can request a WMS in tiles, default is not tiled

 Layer configuration

+* title - layer title from Service information
-* on/off - enable/disable a layer for this individual application
+* active (on/off) - enable/disable a layer for this individual application
-* sel - selectable in geodata explorer
+* select on - selectable in geodata explorer
-* sel_default - layer is active when the application starts
+* select allow - layer is active when the application starts
-* info / info default - layer provides feature info requests, info default activates the feature info functionality
+* info on - layer provides feature info requests, info default activates the feature info functionality
+* info allow
 * minscale / maxscale - the scale range in which the layer should be displayed, 0 means no scale limitation
+* toggle
+* reorder
+* ... -> opens a dialog with more information
+* name
 * style - if a WMS provides more than one style you can choose a different style than the default style
-* prio - defines the order in which the layer are drawn

 Add Elements to your application